Power Struggle in Libya: Are Haftar’s Days in Politics Over?

 Speculations about Haftar’s health have raised concerns not just about his future political career, but whether this could mean further instability in Libya.

-Earlier in April, Haftar was reportedly hospitalized in Jordan after suffering breathing difficulties and heart attack, and was then taken into a hospital near Paris for further treatment.
+Earlier in April, Haftar was reportedly hospitalized in Jordan after suffering breathing difficulties and a heart attack, and was then taken into a hospital near Paris for further treatment.
 Last week, a European diplomat claimed that Haftar was in a vegetative state and would “never be normal again.”

 “I think the days in which Haftar was envisaging for himself a serious political career, as a President or the like, are over.
 Even before his latest health problem.
 Throughout the last few months, we have seen a shift in the public narrative in the pro-Haftar constituencies, and there appear to be fewer calls for his acclamation as President,” Claudia Gazzini, Libya analyst at International Crisis Group, told The Globe Post.
 She added, however, that, despite recent developments, it is too early to determine if he will permanently be absent from Libyan politics.